cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

     - a multi-step process
     - exchanging information between two parties.
     - One of its primary uses in AWS Organizations is to serve as the underlying implementation for invitations.
-    - Handshake messages are passed between and responded to by the <font color=blue> handshake initiator and the recipient </font> so that it ensures that both parties always know the current status.
+    - Handshake messages are passed between and responded to by the <font color=LightSlateBlue> handshake initiator and the recipient </font> so that it ensures that both parties always know the current status.
     - Handshakes are also used when you change the organization from `supporting only consolidated billing features` to `supporting all features that Organizations offer`.